oriuminc/myplanet_workstation/README.md

 what has already been tested.
 Make sure you have these files before wiping any data, just so you're covered.

+- *Save your SSH keys!* This is one of the few unique files you'll need!
 - Mountain Lion boot USB
   - Download Mountain Lion from App Store
   - Copy the boot disk file to the desktop